cperead/nyt_data_etl_pipeline/README.md

 ## 1. Requesting Raw Data - New York Times Archive API
 The New York Times Archive API is requested to obtain information of news articles published by month.
 The API provides a way to retrieve articles based on year and month.

-The following fields are for every article.
+The following JSON fields are for every article.
 > • **abstract**: A brief summary.
 > • **web_url**: The URL for the article on the New York Times website.
 > • **snippet**: A short excerpt.